 Scripture Passage: Romans 8:18-39

 Very few things are more discouraging than pain.
-Whether it be a physical or emotional, the problem is real and the pain is real.
+Whether it be physical or emotional, the problem is real and the pain is real.
 The rebellious spirit that stirs when you suffer, the doubt that rises…it is so, so real.

-In the midst of the darkest, foggiest nights, we can almost taste the question on our tongue.
+In the midst of the darkest, foggiest nights, we can almost taste the question on our tongues.
 We want to ask it.
 We want to scream it: Where is God in all of this?
 Why does God let this happen?

 But God did not create this world to be this way.
 When He created it, He called it good.
 The birth of suffering is on man.
 In the Garden of Eden, the first man, Adam, was created perfect and perfectly free.
 Adam was free to make his own choice.
 Even the wrong one.

 All of creation that including every living, breathing organism roaming the earth was gripped by the curse of sin.
 We were abducted from unity with the Creator and robbed of His perfect design for us.
 Our bodies are now subject to writhe in an agony we were never supposed to know.
 Our hearts are now subject to breaking in a way it was never supposed to know.

 And as we groan in pain, the Creator groans, too.